-Prague Airport (Vaclav Havel Airport Prague, formerly Prague Ruzyně Airport) is a modern and spacious international airport located on the northwest edge of Prague and around 20 km north of the city.
+Prague Airport (Václav Havel Airport Prague, formerly Prague Ruzyně Airport) is a modern and spacious international airport located on the northwest edge of Prague and around 20 km north of the city.
 All international flights arrive here (there is no other civil airport in Prague).

-Getting from the Airport
+Getting From the Airport

 terminates in 20 minutes at the Zličín station.
 Transfer to Metro line B to get to the centre.

 In 2012 the Prague-Ruzyně airport was officially renamed to Václav Havel Airport Prague.

 Prague Airport Terminals

 In both terminals, the arrival hall and departure hall are next to each other, on the same level.

 Inter-Continental flights, including flights to the United Kingdom, Ireland, North America (USA, Canada), Middle-East, Africa and Asia.